-Here at Clayton & Churchtown Veterinary Associates, we provide both traditional and integrative medicine for the care of your pets.
+Here at Clayton & Churchtown Veterinary, we provide both traditional and integrative medicine for the care of your pets.
 We offer services for pets of all ages including but not limited to annual examinations, vaccines, and surgical procedures.

 Annual Wellness Exams